-Teacher-student relationships are nurtured more when students feel that they are sailing in the same boat as teachers.
+Teacher-student relationships are nurtured more when students feel they are sailing in the same boat as teachers.
 Teachers can involve students in curriculum creation processes to stimulate a feeling of togetherness.
 When teachers value students’ opinions, it will automatically strengthen their bond.

 5. Constructive Feedback

 Educators should provide real-time constructive feedback to students.
 But, they should give criticism that improves students’ self-growth.
 Teachers should pick their vocabulary carefully while providing feedback to students.
-Your harsh words can demotivate students and put a rift in teacher-student relationships.
+Your harsh words can demotivate students and create a rift in teacher-student relationships.

 Related Reading: Best Teaching Strategies for 2022

-How to Build Positive Teacher-student Relationships to Improve Academic Excellence?
+How to Build Positive Teacher-Student Relationships to Improve Academic Excellence?

 A positive teacher-student relationship is a two-way street.
 Students and teachers have to work together to build a positive relationship.
 However, teachers are the ones who have to initiate the process and provide a platform for students to bond.
 Here are a few teaching strategies that teachers can use to establish good relationships with their students: